cloudify-cosmo/getcloudify.org/guide/3.0/blueprint_guide.md

 {%endhighlight%}

 The vm_host type is dervied from the cloudify.types.host basic type.
-Therefore, we need to import the library of basic types:

-[importing cloudify types snippet here]

 The type has interfaces with operations (hooks) that are implemented using plugins functions.

 Plugins are python facades for APIs and tools you would like to use (such as IaaS compute API or tools like Chef and Puppet).